sanu11/CSE-572-Data-Mining/README.md

 4. Support Vector Machine

 Model Training:
 For training the models, "allModelTraining.py" needs to be run.
-We have already trained the models and the models are stored in .sav files which will be used ofr testing on the models.
+We have already trained the models and the models are stored in .sav files which will be used for testing on the models.
 The models can be trained:
     python allModelTraining.py